 This will not stop all the odors from being released, but it will stop some, as the water covering any waste will stop the bacteria which carry the smells from becoming airborne en masse.

-Putting water in the bucket also helps with cleaning, as the extra water keeps things soft and also makes pouring the contents into the toilet a little easier.
+Putting water in the bucket prior to use also helps with cleaning, as the extra water keeps things soft and also makes pouring the contents into the toilet a little easier.

 If you want to do more than just adding water, you can add products like Poo Pourri which are made for covering smells in the the toilet bowl.

 You spray the product on the water in the bucket, and which –